 Swedish Arts Council Listed by ransomhouse Ransomware Group

 On October 31, 2025, the Swedish Arts Council, known as Kulturrådet, appeared on the leak site of the ransomware group RansomHouse.
 The agency, which distributes public funding and supports music, literature, visual arts, performing arts, and programs for children and youth, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who applied for grants, participated in funded projects, or corresponded with the council may have records included in the stolen data.
+While the exact number of people whose information may have been exposed remains unknown, anyone who applied for grants, participated in funded projects, or corresponded with the council may have records included in the stolen data.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that RansomHouse listed Kulturrådet on its dark-web leak page and began publishing samples of the stolen material.
 The data consists of internal files taken after the group gained access to the agency’s systems.
 No confirmed total of affected records or individuals has been released by the agency or the attackers.
 The listing appeared on October 31, 2025, and follows the group’s standard pattern of posting victim names before gradually releasing more data if demands are not met.